marcoklaassen/instructlab-yaml-generator/instructlab-yaml-generator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.

+## TODOs / Known Issues

+- init NG-Components with current state so that it will be possible to navigate back as well and keep the data
+- migrate the gloval scss to component based scss
+- subscribe/unsubscribe

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.